Time Trumpet: Premise

 Time Trumpet is set in the year 2031, and is a retrospective documentary on the first thirty years of the 21st century.
 Actors and actresses play the parts of 'today's stars' thirty years on, who are interviewed as part of the show.

-These 'older selves' include David Beckham, Anne Robinson, David Cameron, Sebastian Coe, Kate Middleton, Charlotte Church, Ant & Dec, June Sarpong, Tony Blair, Alastair Campbell, Charles Clarke, Noel Edmonds, Chris Moyles, Gordon Brown, David Miliband, Bob Geldof, Saddam Hussein, Natasha Kaplinsky, Prince Harry, Jamie Oliver and the woman who released the doves at the end of the Michael Jackson trial.
+These 'older selves' include David Beckham, Anne Robinson, David Cameron, Sebastian Coe, Kate Middleton, Charlotte Church, Ant & Dec, June Sarpong, Tony Blair, Alastair Campbell, Charles Clarke, Noel Edmonds, Chris Moyles, Gordon Brown, David Miliband, Bob Geldof, Saddam Hussein, Natasha Kaplinsky, Prince Harry, Jamie Oliver and Paul Burrell.

 The show also includes interviews with comedians, billed in the show as "top cultural commentators slash TV pundits", speaking about the events of the past.
 These include Stewart Lee (also appearing as the bald-headed 'Stu Lee', the implication being that he was contractually obliged to shave his head and change his name), Richard Ayoade, Jo Enright, Matthew Holness, Adam Buxton, Mark Watson and David Sant.
 Additionally, Katy Wix and Tim Key appear in sketches throughout the series.

 Every episode is narrated by Iannucci, who is also seen interviewing guests, but at an oblique angle and with a different physical appearance.
 Series co-creator Will Smith also appears in the series.

 Each episode has a main theme running throughout, such as the Olympics or the war in Iraq.
 The main running gag is the promise of a catch-up with "an increasingly odd Tom Cruise" and features the now-elderly actor making bizarre claims such as to be "pound for pound the world's strongest man".

 Episodes

 Controversy

-The third episode, which featured a jumbo jet crashing into the British Houses of Parliament and the subsequent assassination of Tony Blair, was due to be screened on 17 August 2006, but was cancelled in the wake of the 2006 transatlantic aircraft plot, and substituted by another episode.
+The third episode, which featured a jumbo jet crashing into the British Houses of Parliament and the subsequent assassination of Tony Blair, was due to be screened on 17 August 2006, but was cancelled in the wake of the 2006 transatlantic aircraft plot, and replaced by another episode.
 The cancelled episode was subsequently shown a week later, without the footage of an assassinated Blair.
 However, a related sketch was aired, involving a play on the events of 9/11, where two towers are flown into an aeroplane.